cojen/Boxtin/README.md

 ### IllegalCallerException

 When the `main` method is called, or when a thread is started by directly overriding the `run` method, no caller frame exists, and so an `IllegalCallerException` is thrown.
 Currently, the only way to prevent this from happening is to create a special rule for allowing the primordial method.
-Ideally, the caller frame in this case should be the current frame, but the stack walker cannot be configured that way.
-A better solution is needed.
+One option is to capture the caller frame that invoked the start method, and save it in a special field.
+When the run method is called and it has no caller, check the caller of the start method.
+This technique requires special logic to determine if the class extends Thread, but the transform won't work if the class is already loaded -- the special field cannot be added.

 ## Object methods